Image of teen struggling with mental health support

 1. Preventing Escalation of Issues

-Early intervention can prevent minor mental health issues from becoming severe.
-Addressing symptoms of anxiety, depression, or behavioral health problems early can reduce the risk of these issues escalating into more significant disorders.
+Early intervention can prevent minor mental health issues from becoming severe mental illness.
+Addressing symptoms of anxiety, depression, or behavioral health problems early can reduce the risk of these issues escalating into more significant disorders needing more extensive health care.

 2. Promoting Healthy Development

-Mental health support helps teens develop healthy coping mechanisms and emotional regulation skills.
-This foundation is critical for their overall development and well-being.
+Mental health support helps teens develop healthy coping mechanisms, daily routines, and emotional regulation skills.
+This foundation is critical for their overall development and well-being, developing a self care routine that will serve them for a long time.

 3. Improving Academic Performance